rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

        'a2' |  -3    -	 -1
        'a3' |  -1    1	  -

 A candidate *x*, showing a positive majority margin *M(x,y)*, is beating candidate *y*  with an absolute majority in a pairwise voting.
-Hence, a candidate showing only positive terms in his row in the Condorcet digraph relation table, beats all other candidates with absolute majority of votes.
+Hence, a candidate showing only positive terms in her row in the Condorcet digraph relation table, beats all other candidates with absolute majority of votes.
 Condorcet recommended to declare this candidate (is always unique, why?) the winner of the election.
 Here we are lucky, it is again candidate *a1* who is hence the **Condorcet winner**:
     >>> cdg.computeCondorcetWinner()
     ['a1']